-Wessex Water rigorously checks that all of its employees have the right to work in the UK and are paid at or above the minimum wage.
-The same rigour is applied to ensure that agency workers are subject to the same checks.
+Wessex Water rigorously checks that all of its employees have the legal right to work in the UK and the same rigour is applied to ensure that agency workers are subject to the same checks.

 Chief Executive Officer